 INSERT TABLE 6 about here.

 We also investigated where households organise for additional tuition for their children (ExtraTuition) and where they pay for this (PayTuition).
 Weighted for the UK population at the relevant sweep, about 20% of households reported that cohort members had extra tuition at age 11 and about 11% at age 14.
 There were small but non-linear differences across class groups using NS-SEC.
 Managers and Professionals and Self-Employed parents were significantly more likely to have extra lessons for their children at both sweeps.
-Where they have extra lessons Managers and Professional parents were more likely than lower supervisory or Semi/Routine workers to pay for those lessons.
+Where they have extra lessons, Managers and Professional parents were more likely than lower supervisory or Semi/Routine workers to pay for those lessons.
 Linear patterns are present in the parental qualification proxy, with those with parental qualifications at NVQ Level 4 and 5 being significantly more likely to both have extra lessons and to pay for them.
 On both proxies, class is an important predictor of variation in paying for lessons – accounting for between 6-10% of the variation.
 While income groups only explain a small part of the variation in having extra lessons, they explain roughly 10% of the variation in paying for them.

 INSERT TABLE 7 about here.